Zachatoo/obsidian-css-editor/README.md

 # CSS Editor

-This plugin allows you to edit CSS files in your vault.
-You can edit CSS files in your vault, as well as CSS snippet files in your `.obsidian/snippets/` directory.
-Work on mobile and desktop!
+This plugin allows you to edit CSS files in Obsidian.
+You can create and edit CSS files in your vault as well as in your `.obsidian/snippets/` directory.
+Works on desktop and mobile!

 ## Installation